Dwight D. Eisenhower: Operations Torch and Avalanche

-In November 1942, Eisenhower was also appointed Supreme Commander Allied Expeditionary Force of the North African Theater of Operations (NATOUSA) through the new operational Headquarters Allied (Expeditionary) Force Headquarters (A(E)FHQ).
+In November 1942, Eisenhower was appointed Supreme Commander Allied Expeditionary Force of the North African Theater of Operations (NATOUSA) through the new operational Headquarters Allied (Expeditionary) Force Headquarters (A(E)FHQ).
 The word "expeditionary" was dropped soon after his appointment for security reasons.
 The campaign in North Africa was designated Operation Torch and was planned in the underground headquarters within the Rock of Gibraltar.
 Eisenhower was the first non-British person to command Gibraltar in 200 years.

 French cooperation was deemed necessary to the campaign and Eisenhower encountered a "preposterous situation" with the multiple rival factions in France.
 His primary objective was to move forces successfully into Tunisia and intending to facilitate that objective, he gave his support to François Darlan as High Commissioner in North Africa, despite Darlan's previous high offices in Vichy France and his continued role as commander-in-chief of the French armed forces.
 The Allied leaders were "thunderstruck" by this from a political standpoint, though none had offered Eisenhower guidance with the problem in planning the operation.
 Eisenhower was severely criticized for the move.
 Darlan was assassinated on December 24 by Fernand Bonnier de La Chapelle, a French antifascist monarchist.
 Eisenhower later appointed as High Commissioner General Henri Giraud, who had been installed by the Allies as Darlan's commander-in-chief.